rkincaid/NTP_DualClock_Solar/README.md

 changes to the main file without constantly editing credentials.
 Make sure this include file is in the same directory as the main .ino file.

+- There are new library depedencies.
+You will need to add:
+ESP8266HTTPClient.h

 - Of course I also added the solar data.

 A few details about how the solar data is obtained: When you first start the clock the code